-- Confidential reporting arrangements are in place to enable internal and external whistle blowing.
-Informants are requested to be open in their disclosure, but it is recognised that on occasions informants will wish to remain anonymous. - The Council handles complaints effectively and keeps under review its complaints handling processes. - The Council regularly reviews and updates standing orders, standing financial instructions, its scheme of delegation and supporting procedure notes/manuals, which clearly define how decisions are taken and the processes and controls required to manage risks.
-In the last four years both Financial Regulations and Contract Standing Orders have been revised in light of changing circumstances.
-Refresher Training on application of the contract standing orders has been periodically provided to officers.
+• The Council regularly reviews and updates standing orders, standing financial instructions, its scheme of delegation and supporting procedure notes/manuals, which clearly define how decisions are taken and the processes and controls required to manage risks.
+In the recent years both Financial Regulations and Contract Standing Orders have been revised in light of changing circumstances.
+Refresher Training on application of the contract standing orders has been provided to officers.